 Why are fish a Jewish symbol of good luck?
 This post has more…

 Maria Bywater is the author of Sew Jewish: The 18 Projects You Need for Jewish Holidays, Weddings, Bar/Bat Mitzvah Celebrations, and Home.
-The book is also available as a PDF download.
+The book is also available as a PDF instant download.
 She teaches hands-on Judaica sewing workshops.